This article was first written in March 2019, but we gave it a spring clean in September 2020

 …without going bankrupt.

 This guide will go through the reasons why video is crucial, some options for creating video content on the cheap with no prior production skills, some best practices and some examples of excellence.
 I’m assuming a basic working knowledge of the key social networks and how they operate.
 If you’re not particularly social-savvy, there’s lots of free courses you can do through people like Udemy and the Google Digital Garage.
-This guide is primarily aimed at small businesses, but the information is relevant (and essential) to any person or organisation that doesn’t have the budget for a full-time content producer.
+This guide is primarily aimed at small businesses and non-profit organisations, but the information is relevant (and essential) to any person or organisation that doesn’t have the budget for a full-time social media video producer.

 But first, a quick disclaimer.